yesnik/symfony-guides/config.md

 # Config

 To create a container Symfony needs to get all services that should be in the container - service's id, class name and the arguments.
-Symfony gets this info from 2 places:
+Symfony gets info about services from 2 places:

 1. From bundles.
 Each bundle has a list of its services.
 2. From `src/` directory.
 To learn about our services Symfony reads `services.yaml`.
 Everything in `src/` is automatically available as a service in the container.